-Kerala Akshaya Lottery AK-414 Results Today: First Prize is Worth 65 Lakh!
+Kerala State Lottery Results Today announced: First Prize is Worth 65 Lakh!

 The consolation prize is Rs 8,000.
 The Official results are available now at http://www.keralalotteries.com.
 The price of a single ticket is Rs 40, while the entire book costs Rs 750.

-Kerala Akshaya Lottery AK-414 Today Results: Check here
+Kerala Karunya Plus Lottery KN 284 Today Results: Check here

 If the prize money is less than Rs 5,000, the winners can claim the money from any lottery shop in Kerala.
 If the amount won is above Rs 5,000, the winners will have to surrender their tickets before a bank or government lottery office with id proofs.